Secret Other Family

 - In the P. G. Wodehouse story The Luck Of The Bodkins, about a transatlantic steamer, the author writes that on landing in New York, those of the crew "who are bigamists have long since got over the pang of parting from their wives and children in Southampton and are looking forward with bright affection to meeting their wives and children in New York."

-- The financial difficulties arising from supporting a Secret Other Family was the criminal's motive in the Sherlock Holmes story Silver Blaze.
+- The financial difficulties arising from supporting a Secret Other Family (Especially since wife #2 had a taste for extremely expensive dresses) was the criminal's motive in the Sherlock Holmes story Silver Blaze.

 - Shows up once or twice in Judge Dee, usually due to a jealous First Wife denying her husband any concubines.

-- In Lives of the Monster Dogs Augustus Rank, the creator of the titular Dogs, discovered that his father had one of these after his mother had died when his father moved back in with his mistress, formally marrying her shortly after.
-Later on Augustus murdered his half brother after he found out that they were competing for the same woman and that his brother planned to run away with her.
+- In Lives of the Monster Dogs Augustus Rank, the creator of the titular Dogs, discovered that his father had one of these after his mother died and his father moved back in with his mistress, whom he formally married shortly after.
+Later on Augustus murdered his half brother from that relationship after he found out that they were competing for the same woman and that his brother planned to run away with her.

 - In The Mortal Instruments Jace was unaware of Sebastian's existence, which led him to believe that he was Valentine's real son.
 Also Clary's father and brother.